Become a Contributor

 Verified: This means it has been fact-checked by our journalists and contributors.
 Orato’s stories are verifiable world events and supported by researched evidence of the subject’s experience, or published news articles, witnesses and court cases, etc. Research verification content will appear in Orato’s ‘Background’ section to provide our readers the confidence that what they are reading are in fact “True Stories from Real People.”

 A first-person account captured by a freelancer on behalf of the interview subject who has experienced the event. *To avoid any conflict of interest or motivating subjects to tells us their story, Orato never pays subjects directly.

-• An event(s) and crystallizing moment: This means the subject themselves experienced something life-altering, relevant to trending or world news, or was part of a major event.
+Event(s) and crystallizing moment(s): This means the subject themselves experienced something life-altering, relevant to trending or world news, or was part of a major event.

 Contains an emotional anchor: Orato stories are unique from traditional news stories in that they allow the reader to appreciate the emotional toll(s) and or adventure(s) by accounting the interview subjects’ human experience.
 Orato stories allow the reader to understand what the interview subject felt, heard, and saw, not only emotionally, but circumstantially.